rojo-rbx/rojo/PLUGIN-DESIGN.md

 end
 ```

+## Implementation priority

+1. Loading plugins from local paths
+2. Calling hooks at the appropriate time
+3. Loading plugins from remote repos
+4. Rojo plugin library

 ## Concerns

+TODO: Implement a proposal for a rojo plugin library

 -   Some operations will be common in plugins and a set of standardized functions may be helpful,
     for example reading files and checking file extensions.
 This could be provided as a global